 That’s where Sloan Creek Dental comes in.
 As a family dental practice providing dental care in a fun environment near Allen and Fairview, we have some great tips on how to get kids excited about being proactive with their oral dental care and going to see the dentist for their first dental appointment.

 The American Academy of Pediatric Dentistry recommends children see their family dentist by age 1.
 The early dental visit allows your pediatric dentist to make sure that the child’s oral development is on track to healthy permanent teeth and helps them get comfortable with the idea of visiting the dentist at such an early age.

-If you want your child to start on the right foot with a healthy smile, it’s important that their first dental visit to the dentist is a positive one.
-Not only does visiting your dentist at a young age start them on a healthy dental regimen, but early dental checkups also help prevent cavities and tooth decay.
+If you want your child to start on the right foot with a healthy smile, it’s important that their initial visit visit to the dentist is a positive one.
+Not only does visiting your dentist at a young age start them on a healthy dental regimen, but early dental checkups also help prevent cavities, decreases the chance of dental anxiety, and tooth decay.
 That’s why our dental office near Allen and Fairview is committed to making our office kid and family-friendly.

 To introduce your child to the idea of visiting the dentist for the first time, here are some fun ways you can try at home to get your child to think about dental wellness.

 Teaching your child how to have positive experiences at the dentist can start with reading books about going to the dentist.
 Books about visiting the dentist can introduce what the dentist will do during an exam in a kid-friendly way.
 The best part?
 This will allow both you and your kid to bond and help calm any fears they might have before visiting the dentist.

 Here are 3 of our favorite books about going to the dentist.